-If a patient is able to undergo a kidney transplant, he or she can be freed from lifelong dependence on dialysis machines and the strict schedule that goes with them.
-This can allow the patient to live a more active life.
-It is important to note, however, that kidney transplants are not suitable for everyone, including those with active infections and those who are severely overweight.
+A kidney transplant can free you from a lifelong dependence on a dialysis machine and the strict schedule that goes with it.
+This can allow you to live a more active life.
+However, kidney transplants aren’t suitable for everyone, including those with active infections and those who are severely overweight.

-During a kidney transplant, a surgeon takes a donated kidney and places it in your body.
-Even though you are born with two kidneys, you can lead a healthy life with only one functioning kidney.
-After the transplant, you will have to take immune-suppressant medications to keep your immune system from attacking the new organ, and so to lower the risk of your body rejecting the new kidney.
+During a kidney transplant, your surgeon will take a donated kidney and place it in your body.
+Even though you’re born with two kidneys, you can lead a healthy life with only one functioning kidney.
+After the transplant, you’ll have to take immune-suppressing medications to keep your immune system from attacking the new organ.

 A kidney transplant may be an option if your kidneys have stopped working entirely.
 This condition is called end-stage renal disease (ESRD) or end-stage kidney disease (ESKD).
 If you reach this point, your doctor is likely to recommend dialysis.